Shifted Witten classes and topological recursion: Introduction

 \item The differential equation

 admits solutions $\tAi_{r,k}$, $k=0,\dots,r-2$, called hyper--Airy functions.
 Their asymptotic expansions as $t \to \infty$ determine the polynomials $P_m(r,a) $ defined in \cref{eqn:PPZ:polys}.
-The $ R $-matrix for the $ v_1 $-shifted Witten class is constructed out of the polynomials $ P_m(r,a) $ . \end{enumerate} \end{introthm}
+The $ R $-matrix of the Witten class shifted along the $ v_1 $ direction is constructed out of the polynomials $ P_m(r,a) $ . \end{enumerate} \end{introthm}

-We find part (1) of Theorem~\ref{thm:expansions} surprising because a second order differential equation is controlling the $ R $-matrix for a CohFT of rank $ r-1 $.
-This remarkable feature explains the existence of a closed formula for the R-matrix in terms of the hypergeometric series $\ms{B}_{r,a} $ for the $ v_{r-2} $-shift as found by \cite{PPZ19}.
+We find part (1) of \cref{thm:expansions} surprising because a second order differential equation is controlling the $ R $-matrix for a CohFT of rank $ r-1 $.
+This remarkable feature explains the existence of a closed formula for the $R$-matrix in terms of the hypergeometric series $\ms{B}_{r,a} $ for the shift along $ v_{r-2} $ as found by \cite{PPZ19}.
 Notice that the shifts $ v_1 $ and $ v_{r-2} $ coincide when $ r=3 $, and both differential equations considered in \cref{thm:expansions} collapse to the classical Airy differential equation.
 In this case, the relation between the solutions of the Airy differential equation and the Faber--Zagier tautological relations was known \cite{BJP15}, and thus our theorem can be viewed as a generalisation of this result\footnote{ In work in progress, Rosset and Zvonkine study the $ R $-matrices constructed using solutions to the family of differential equations $u^{(r-1)}(t) = (-1)^{r-1} \, t^c \, u(t)$, with $c\in\mathbb{R}$ a real parameter.
 They recover the relation to the Witten $r$-spin class for $c=1$ and establish a relation to Gromov--Witten invariants of projective spaces for $c\rightarrow\infty$.}.

-We remark that the limit when the parameter $\epsilon$ goes to $0$ of the spectral curves corresponding to the shifted Witten classes is the $r$-Airy spectral curve $y^r=x$.
+In the limit $\epsilon \to 0$, the spectral curves corresponding to the shifted Witten classes go to the $r$-Airy spectral curve $y^r=x$.
 The $ r $-Airy spectral curve can be quantised into the $r$-Airy quantum curve \cite[section 7]{BE17}:

-which corresponds to the $r$-Airy differential equation when $\hbar\rightarrow 1$.
-On the other hand, the $R$-matrix and translation associated to the spectral curve corresponding to the $ v_1 $-shifted Witten $r$-spin class are expressed in terms of solutions of the $(r-1)$-Airy differential equation.
+which corresponds to the $r$-Airy differential equation when $\hbar \rightarrow 1$.
+On the other hand, the $R$-matrix and translation associated to the spectral curve corresponding to the shifted Witten $r$-spin class $\widetilde{W}^{r,\epsilon}$ are expressed in terms of solutions of the $(r-1)$-Airy differential equation.